LeonSijiaLu/Sijia-s-Work-Repo/Golang-Social-Network/README.md

 13. `http://localhost:8882/api/blacklist_user`: `POST Request`, enter `username` to blacklist this user.
 Then

-a. `this user will not be able to see your profile`
+a. `this user will not be able to see your profile`  <br />
-b. `this user will not be able to see any of your new posts through http://localhost:8882/api/explore where latest posts of your followings are shown`
+b. `this user will not be able to see any of your new posts through http://localhost:8882/api/explore where latest posts of your followings are shown`  <br />
-c. `this user will not be able to see any of your new posts through http://localhost:8882/api/explore_hashtag_posts where latest posts of the hashtag are shown`
+c. `this user will not be able to see any of your new posts through http://localhost:8882/api/explore_hashtag_posts where latest posts of the hashtag are shown`  <br />

 14. `http://localhost:8882/api/unblacklist_user`: `POST Request`, enter `username` to unblacklist this user